 Upper Town is also where you’ll also find the iconic St. Mark’s Church with its pretty tiled roof in red, blue and white.
-What makes the roof unique is the coat of arms, one for the Kingdom of Croatia, Dalmatia and Slavonia, the other for the city of Zagreb.
+What makes the roof unique is the coat of arms, one for the Kingdom of Croatia, Dalmatia and Slavonia, the other for Zagreb.

 The Stone Gate

 The Stone Gate is an interesting spot.
 It’s the only gate that remains intact, providing entrance to the Upper Town.
-Original build in the Middle Ages, it was rebuilt in the 18th century.
-Here you’ll find seemingly out of place chapel dedicated to the Virgin Mary.
-Its main feature is a painting of Mary that was rescued from a fire in 1731.
+Originally built in the Middle Ages, it was rebuilt in the 18th century.
+Here you’ll find a seemingly out-of-place chapel dedicated to the Virgin Mary.
+Its main feature is a painting of Mary, that was rescued from a fire in 1731.

-Apparently, the Cathedral with its slender towers is the tallest structure in Croatia and one of Zagreb’s most defining symbols.
-The original dating back to the 11th century was damaged over the centuries.
+Apparently, the Cathedral, with its slender towers, is the tallest structure in Croatia and one of Zagreb’s most defining symbols.
+The original, dating back to the 11th century, was damaged over the centuries.
 What you see today was restored after the 1880 earthquake.
-This Neo-Gothic church with Baroque altars is surrounded by Renaissance defensive walls, dating back to early 16th century.
+This Neo-Gothic church with Baroque altars is surrounded by Renaissance defensive walls dating back to the early 16th century.
 Talk about a historical tapestry.

 Things to do in Zagreb – Lower Town

-Built in 1925 near the main rail station, Hotel Esplanade catered to the passengers of the Orient Express.
+Built in 1925 near the main rail station, Hotel Esplanade catered to Orient Express passengers.
 Zagreb was a stop for the luxurious train service between Paris and Istanbul.
-Even then there were many things to do in Zagreb for visitors.
-The rich and famous stayed at the hotel, making it the centre for society events.
+Even then, there were many things to do in Zagreb for visitors.
+The rich and famous stayed at the hotel, making it the centre for social events.
 It still looks impressive today.

 We stumbled upon the statue dedicated to the famous innovator quite by chance.
 Tesla, born and raised in Croatia, was honoured with the statue on the 150th anniversary of his birth.

-The square, named after Croatian general with a fondness for poetry, is a lively place for people watching.
+The square, named after a Croatian general with a fondness for poetry, is a lively place for people-watching.
 Also known as Flower Square, after the many flower stalls that have been a staple here for centuries.
 Lined with cafes and restaurants, it’s another great place to hang out and socialize.
 You can also check out the nearby Oktogon shopping area.
-The pre-WWI building’s central area is shaped like an octagon, under a glass-stained dome.
+The pre-WWI building’s central area is shaped like an octagon under a glass-stained dome.